- What is the requirement for living on campus?

 UNC students who are living on campus are required to carry an On-Campus Meal Plan throughout the academic year.
 Students who are at least 20 years old or have at least 20 earned credits may be eligible to switch to one of the upperclassman On Campus Meal Plans.

-Upperclassmen living in Lawrenson or Arlington Park Apartments are not required to care a meal plan.
-All first-year student living on campus are required to carry at least a 14-meals per week meal plan, regardless of what building they live in.
+Upperclassmen living in Lawrenson or Arlington Park Apartments are not required to carry a meal plan.
+All first-year students with housing contracts are required to carry at least a 14-meals per week meal plan, regardless of what building they live in.